-Searching cottagecore online certainly feels like falling down a rabbit hole.
+Searching cottagecore online is like falling down a rabbit hole.
 You see endless pictures of flowers, dresses, and baked goods until they eventually blur into one aesthetic.
 Most of the pictures are just that, pictures.
 They are a version of reality which has undergone extensive editing and prop work.
 It is a Wonderland, in that it presents these wonderful things while also innately implying that these things and lifestyle are impossible, or more importantly, are indicative of a larger issue.
 Like Alice found in Wonderland, there is a great complexity to that blur between wonder and reality.

 “It’s No Use Now…to Pretend to be Two People!
 Why, there’s hardly enough of me left to make one respectable person!”